What is constipation?

 - Your stool is hard, dry, and in small pieces

 Normal bowel movements vary depending on the person.
 They may happen as often as 3 times a day.
 Or they may happen just 3 times a week.

 What causes constipation?

-Your stool gets hard and dry when your colon (large intestine) absorbs too much water.
+Your stool gets hard and dry when your colon (large intestine) absorbs (soaks up) too much water.